ivanbgd/Rope-Data-Structure/README.md

 change; only its size changes.
 One has to think in terms of node rank, and not in terms of node key, as usual!
 We could also add the field "rank" to Node objects.
 But, that's not needed.
-In-order traversal gives all characters in order
+In-order traversal gives all characters in order.

 This is Python v2.7.